Skip to content

 • Portable air conditioner

-Installing an air conditioner in your garage may seem like a futile pursuit compared to other homeownership projects.
-However, depending on what you use your garage for, it may be a wise move.
+Having a garage air conditioner may seem like a luxury compared to other house needs.
+However, it may be a necessity depending on what you use your garage for.

 If you use your garage to store your prized possessions, such as a classic car or musical instruments, keeping your garage temperature controlled is a smart choice.
 Doing so will ensure your belongings stay in excellent condition and will help prevent issues such as rot and other damage.
 If you use your garage as a workshop, keeping your workspace temperature controlled is even more appealing — after all, no one wants to be uncomfortable while working.